jamiew/jamiedubs.com/index.md

 {% endcomment %}

 <p>
-  After VHX and Vimeo I served as the Chief Product Officer at <a href="https://www.kickstarter.com">Kickstarter</a>.
+  After VHX and Vimeo I served as the Chief Product Officer at <a href="https://www.kickstarter.com">Kickstarter</a>, where I led engineering and product.

 <p>
-  Before that I was the co-founder of <a href="http://knowyourmeme.com">Know Your Meme</a>, a community-edited database of Internet culture.
+  Before all that, in 2008, I was the co-founder of <a href="http://knowyourmeme.com">Know Your Meme</a>, a community-edited database of Internet culture (like Wikipedia).
-  We also produced a web show where we would dress up in lab coats and explain the stories behind notable memes.
+  We also produced a monthly-ish web show where we would dress up in lab coats and explain the stories behind notable memes.
+  Some of my favorite episodes are embedded below.
   KYM was acquired by the Cheezburger Network in 2011, and remains a popular destination for anyone trying to understand a weird reference.
-  Some of my favorite episodes are embedded below.

 <!-- <p><img src="https://dl.dropboxusercontent.com/s/b4n1zdnxs0fhg5e/2017-07-10%20at%2011.09%20PM%20%281%29.png" /> -->